-A first version of this essay was presented at the Google DevFest 2019 in Venice
+A first version of this essay was presented at the Venice DevFest 2019.
+Google later selected it to be showcased in their global Developer community.

 First-time CTOs with a good dev background and no previous startup experience tend to prioritize technical scalability and robustness over deployment speed.
 So it’s quite typical to see them build from the get go a solid CI, good docs, everything native backed by unit tests, etc.